Browse FAQs by topic

 IBANs are a combination of your account number and your sort code.
 It’s a way of identifying a bank account which cuts down on errors and delays in international payments.
 When you use an IBAN you also use a BIC (Bank Identifier Code) within that.
 The BIC code is an international standard used to uniquely identify a bank.

-Why do I not require an IBAN or a SWIFT/BIC code when transferring funds to the UK?
+Why do I not require an IBAN or a SWIFT/BIC code when transferring money to the UK?

 Typically, UK accounts do not require an IBAN.
 A SWIFT code is only required for International payments.
 As CurrencyFair operates on local transactions we do not require a SWIFT code.
 Your funds are moving from our UK balance to your UK account.